MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-hub/includes/9-how-set-virtual-thermostat-iot-device-twins.md

 2. Azure IoT Hub sends a desired property message to the device.
 3. The device implements the desired property (in this case, to turn on the heater or cooler to bring the room to the desired temperature).
 4. The device sends a reported property message back to Azure IoT.
 In this example, the device reports the new desired temperature.
-5. Your application can then query the device twin report property cloud side.
+5. Your application can then query the device twin report property.

 ## Device twin bindings